akleroy/cpropstoo/README.md

 graphic libraries.
 But the overhead in getting the disp functionality from the cg routines may preclude ever actually doing that. </em>

-* counter : progress-bar style counter
+* counter [documented] : progress-bar style counter

-* disp : two-d image display program.
+* disp [documented] : two-d image display program.

-* fasthist : quick histogram program.
+* fasthist [documented] : quick histogram program.

 ###### Feature Characterization Infrastructure